civo/status/content/issues/2023-01-23-connection-issues.md

 - Network/FRA1
 section: issue
 ---

+17:10

+The network issues have been resolved and connections should be back to normal.
+We apologize for the inconvenience.

+---

+16:30 GMT

 We are seeing connection issues, we are working on a resolution now.

 We will update here when we know more.